Hello Community,

 - Why does

-become unreasonably long for higher limits? - Is there a way to shorten or safely encode the
+next_cursorbecome unreasonably long for higher limits? - Is there a way to shorten or safely encode the

-to avoid this error? - Are there recommended best practices or limitations for paginating folder results?
+next_cursorto avoid this error? - Are there recommended best practices or limitations for paginating folder results?

 Note:

-This resembles Next_cursor in pagination got a lot bigger where cursor size scaled with limit
+This resembles Next_cursor in pagination got a lot bigger where cursor size scaled with limit.

 Would appreciate any guidance or fixes regarding this issue.